jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 ## Lab Overview

 The purpose of this lab is to implement a state machine that acts as a lock.
-The requirements of this lab consists of understanding the design requirements implementing the Verilog design.
+The requirements of this The lab consists of understanding the design requirements for implementing the Verilog design.

 ## Background

 State machines are very useful tools in any computer system.
 They make it easy to visualize and solve all kinds of problems.
 A state machine is a device that keeps track of the `state` of something.
-That `state` can change as a result of changes to input values, or it may change through some pre-determined sequence.
+That `state` can change due to changes to input values or through some pre-determined sequence.
 A common example might be a traffic signal at an intersection.
 The `state` describes how the lights at the intersection may be lit at a given time.
-For simple timed lights, the status will change regularly after fixed time intervals.
+The status will change regularly after fixed time intervals for simple timed lights.
 The same lights could be made more intelligent by incorporating sensor inputs that detect whether cars are waiting, causing the state to change differently.
 That might be from a radar detector or magnetic coil in the road.
 Additional lights could incorporate a pedestrian crossing, and so a pedestrian crosswalk request button could be another input.

 Every state machine must have some initial state to ensure everything begins properly and a reset signal to return to that initialization.
 There are two main categories of state machines, ```Moore``` and ```Mealy```.
-A Moore machine is defined as a state machine whose output values are determined only by its current state.
+A Moore machine is a state machine whose output values are determined only by its current state.
 A ```Mealy``` machine is defined as a state machine whose output values are determined by both its current state and current inputs.

 <div align=center><img src="imgs/v2/FSMs.png" alt="drawing" width="600"/></div>